Windscale fire: Irish sea contamination

+In popular culture

-Television documentaries
+Television

 In 1983, Yorkshire Television released a documentary focusing on the health effects of the fire, entitled Windscale – the Nuclear Laundry.
 It alleged that the clusters of leukaemia in children around Windscale were attributable to the radioactive fallout from the fire.

 In 1990, the first of three BBC documentaries on the incident was shown.
 Titled Our Reactor is on Fire, the documentary featured interviews with key plant workers, including Tom Tuohy, deputy general manager of Windscale at the time of the incident.

-In 1999, the BBC produced an educational drama-documentary film about the fire as a 30-minute episode of "Disaster" (Series 3) titled The Atomic Inferno.
+In 1999, the BBC produced an educational drama-documentary film about the fire as a 30-minute episode of Disaster (Series 3) titled The Atomic Inferno.
 It was subsequently released on DVD.

 In 2007, the BBC produced another documentary about the accident titled "Windscale: Britain’s Biggest Nuclear Disaster", which investigates the history of the first British nuclear facility and its role in the development of nuclear weapons.
 The documentary features interviews with key scientists and plant operators, such as Tom Tuohy.
 The documentary suggests that the fire – the first fire in any nuclear facility – was caused by the relaxation of safety measures, as a result of pressure from the British government to quickly produce fissile materials for nuclear weapons.

-The Windscale accident is depicted also in the movie O Lucky Man! featuring Malcolm McDowell.

-The film 'The Medusa Touch' released 1978 mentions Windscale as being a disaster caused by a psychotic John Mortar who has the telekinetic power to cause accidents of an ever increasing nature.
+Video games

+The 2025 video game Atomfall is set in an alternate history 1960s where the Windscale fire turned much of the Lake District into a radioactive quarantine zone.